npedrazzini/npedrazzini.github.io/_pages/researchareas.md

 Some of my recent contributions include:
 <ul class="fa-ul">
     <li><i class="fa-li fa fa-terminal"></i>Mapping <i>when</i>-clauses in Latin American and Caribbean languages: an experiment in subtoken-based typology.
 Using character n-gram associations between English <i>when</i> and parallel texts in indigenous Latin American languages to understand the temporal subordination strategies used in the region.
-Preprint available <a href="https://doi.org/10.48550/arXiv.2404.18257">here</a></li>
+Published in the ACL Anthology as part of the <a href="https://aclanthology.org/2024.americasnlp-1.4/">Proceedings of the Workshop on Natural Language Processing for Indigenous Languages of the Americas (AmericasNLP)</a>.</li>
     <li><i class="fa-li fa fa-terminal"></i>Training and evaluation of distributional semantic models of Ancient Greek (collaborative project, led by Silvia Stopponi, and with Saskia Peels-Matthey, Barbara McGillivray, and Malvina Nissim).
 Read the paper <i>Evaluation of Distributional Semantic Models of Ancient Greek: Preliminary Results and a Road Map for Future Work</i> <a href="https://aclanthology.org/2023.alp-1.6"><i>here</i></a>, where I dealt with syntactic (graph-based) embeddings.</li>
     <li><i class="fa-li fa fa-terminal"></i>Diachronic word embeddings from Big Historical Data (19th century English).
 See <a href="https://github.com/Living-with-machines/DiachronicEmb-BigHistData">here</a> for the tools.
 Also check out a case study using the diachronic embeddings in the article <a href="https://aclanthology.org/2022.nlp4dh-1.12/"><i>Machines in the media: semantic change in the lexical field of mechanization in 19th-century British newspapers</i> </a> (with Barbara McGillivray).</li>
     <li><i class="fa-li fa fa-terminal"></i>Early Slavic dependency parsing (see OldSlavNet <a href="https://npedrazzini.github.io/OldSlavNet/"><i class="fas fa-external-link-alt"></i></a> and <a href="https://npedrazzini.github.io/publications/">Publications</a>).</li>